 The company also plans to build a manufacturing plant in Nuevo Leon, a state bordering Mexico.

-The impact of tariffs on the CPG industry will be great.
-The increase in tariffs will negatively affect both CPG companies and consumers, leading to supply chain disruptions and higher prices.
+The impact of tariffs on the CPG industry will be substantial.
+Higher tariffs will negatively affect both CPG companies and consumers, leading to supply chain disruptions and higher prices.

-These changes will also impact CPG brands’ marketing and consumers’ behaviors.
+These changes will also impact CPG brands’ marketing strategies and consumers’ behaviors.

 To navigate through these challenging times, companies will have to adjust their entire operation.
 They’ll have to diversify their supply chain or absorb the added cost and scale down their experiential events and advertising to stay competitive in the market and attract and retain a loyal customer base.